Aguascalientes Mexico Travel Guide

 Generally found during the rainy season (June-September) and off-peak winter months (not including holidays).

-Check-over the counter, security screening, duty-free shops, small eateries, and waiting areas.
+Check-in stores, security screening, duty-free shops, small eateries, and waiting areas.

 Box offices, waiting areas, restaurants, convenience stores, and baggage storage facilities.